FAQs on Translation and the PEN Model Contract

 Q: I have been asked by a publisher to do a translation.
 What sort of compensation should I ask for?

 As a professional organization in the United States, PEN America cannot endorse specific rates for translation.
 However, you are free to consult other translators and search for information posted online by professional organizations in other countries.
 English PEN currently suggests a fee of £90 per 1000 words ($141.25 as of Aug.
 23, 2015).
 This falls in the middle of the range of rates reported by our members.
 Some publishers prefer to pay a flat fee; you should consider word count and the difficulty of the material when negotiating.
 For work in other genres, see the special sections on poetry, dramatic work and expository prose below.
 Better contracts include royalties for the translator (see Clause 5 of PEN’s model contract).
-In the U.S. the initial fee is often treated as an advance on royalties, while in the UK royalties generally accrue starting with the first book sold.
+In most cases, the initial fee is treated as an advance on royalties, although a small number of publishers offer contracts with royalties that start from the first book sold.
 In any case, you should negotiate for higher payment for the translation of a work in the public domain, since the publisher is not having to pay for the rights to the original work.

 Normally, projects break down into two parts: the actual translation and the production work—working with the copy editor before publication.
 Typically, you will be paid only for the translation itself, although there are some publishing houses that offer compensation for the editorial work as well.